 We can help answer both of those questions with one simple tool: the law school predictor.
 Let’s get into it.

-Law school predictors — and I say predictors, plural, because there’s a few out there — are tools that curate data from law schools about the statistical breakdowns of their accepted students’ undergraduate GPAs and LSAT scores and allow users to plug their own info in to see how they might match up.
-Essentially, they let you get an idea of how likely it may be for you to be admitted to a series of different law schools, based on the raw numbers alone.
+Law school predictors — and I say predictors, plural, because there’s a few out there — are tools that curate admissions data from law schools about the statistical breakdowns of their accepted law students’ undergraduate GPAs and LSAT scores and allow users or potential applicants to plug their own info in to see how they might match up.
+Essentially, they let law school applicants get an idea of how likely it may be for them to be admitted to a series of different law schools, based on the raw numbers alone.

-A note: Data give guidelines for what might happen in the future, but statisticians are not unfailing oracles — ask any data analyst and they’ll say the same.
+A note: Data gives guidelines to students of what might happen in the future, but statisticians are not unfailing oracles — ask any data analyst and they’ll say the same.
 Just because something is likely doesn’t mean that it’s guaranteed.
-(That’s something you should remember for Must Be True questions 😉) This is particularly true when you’re looking at top law schools, where towering LSAT scores and near-perfect GPAs are more of a necessary factor than a sufficient one.
+(That’s something you should remember for Must Be True questions 😉) This is particularly true when you’re looking at top law schools, where towering Law Admission Test scores and near-perfect high GPAs are more of a necessary factor than a sufficient one.
 But when you’re first starting to seriously pull together a list of schools to consider applying to, a numbers-based approach is a good way to narrow your choices to a more manageable set.

 Perfect fortune-tellers or not, law school predictors are good tools to keep in your back pocket.
 Play around with some to see how your chances change if you switch up the numbers.
-If nothing else, they serve as reminders that even a few points on the LSAT can make a big difference to your application.
+If nothing else, they serve as reminders that even a few points on the (Law School Admission Test) LSAT can make a big difference to your application.

 Once you find your LSAT score sweet spot, your next step is prepping for the LSAT to achieve that score.
-While we don’t have fairy godmothers on our payroll, we do have a team of Academic Managers who are skilled at helping students figure out how to reach their LSAT score goals be it through tried-and-true LSAT classes, private LSAT tutoring, or other personalized LSAT prep.
+While we don’t have fairy godmothers on our payroll, we do have a team of Academic Managers who are skilled at helping students figure out how to reach their Law School Admission Test score goals be it through tried-and-true LSAT classes, private LSAT tutoring, or other personalized LSAT prep.
 Schedule a free LSAT consultation today!